discoduckling/blog/blog/initial-commit.md

 this phrase is only used in the context of medical residencies because it's really applicable for learning anything new.

-I started realizing that I would take time to learn new tools and frameworks outside of work, and a bit of time would pass before I would get an opportunity to use my new skills at work.
+I started realizing that I would learn new tools and libraries outside of work, and a bit of time would pass before I would get an opportunity to use my new skills at work.
 That meant there was a gap between learning and actually using any new concepts.
 Part of my goal with this site is to practice new concepts to cement them in my mind before I forget them.
-One thing I know that works for me is not only making a practice project to test out new concepts, but also to explain it in writing, this is where the "teach one" piece comes into play.
+One thing I know that works for me is not only making a practice project to test out new concepts, but also explaining what I learned in writing, this is where the "teach one" piece comes into play.

 In addition to using this platform as a public repository for my